Kid Activities

 4.)
 Add a few drops of water in the bottle, but do not soak the soil.
 As the bottle will be almost an enclosed garden only a little bit of water is necessary.

 5.)
 Gently place the top part of the bottle back in place on top of the planted section.
 Use the wide clear tape to secure the 2 parts of the bottle together.
 (You may need an extra pair of hands for this part.)
-Once the sections are back together and in place, if you desire, you can decorate the bottle with sticky-backed ribbon to cover the joint where the bottle sections are taped together.
+Once the sections are back together and in place, if you desire, you can decorate the bottle with a sticky-backed ribbon to cover the joint where the bottle sections are taped together.

 6.)
-Place the green house in a sunny warm location and water only when necessary.
+Place the greenhouse in a sunny warm location and water only when necessary.
 You do not need to keep the lid on the bottle as the air and condensation will give the plants all the nutrition they need to grow into healthy, thriving plants.
 Source: Source:eHow.com

-WORM FARM- HOW WORMS WORK IN THE GARDEN!!!
+22. WORM FARM- HOW WORMS WORK IN THE GARDEN!!!

 Worms are vitally important for the gardener.
-Not only do they aerate the soil and improve its condition by breaking down rotting plant waste in the soil, they will also produce higher quality compost in your compost heap, eating their way through quantities of kitchen waste at the same time.
+Not only do they aerate the soil and improve its condition by breaking down rotting plant waste in the soil, but they will also produce higher quality compost in your compost heap, eating their way through quantities of kitchen waste at the same time.

 Directions: